-85. The methodology of assessing environmental impacts from the project entailed clearly identifying the environmental components that will be impacted, type of impacts, assessment area where the impacts will be felt and defining the criteria for assessing the significance of each type of impact.
-After defining these aspects, a screening of project impacts during design and pre-construction, construction and operation stages of the project was carried out to identify the minor, moderate and major impacts to guide development of mitigation measures and ensure that there are no or minimal residual impacts.

-86. Identification of environmental components.
+- 85. The methodology of assessing environmental impacts from the project entailed clearly identifying the environmental components that will be impacted, type of impacts, assessment area where the impacts will be felt and defining the criteria for assessing the significance of each type of impact.
+After defining these aspects, a screening of project impacts during design and preconstruction, construction and operation stages of the project was carried out to identify the minor, moderate and major impacts to guide development of mitigation measures and ensure that there are no or minimal residual impacts. - 86.
+Identification of environmental components.
 This includes identifying the valued environmental components (VEC) of the physical, biological, and human environments that are at risk of being impacted by the project.
-The VECs for this project which are based on the environmental baseline are:

-- (i) Physical environment air quality, land and soil, surface water quality and quantity, and groundwater quality and quantity - (ii) Biological environment terrestrial and aquatic vegetation, mammals, avifauna, and ecologically important areas - (iii) Social environment private land and buildings, public infrastructure including utility structures, noise and vibration levels, cultural/heritage buildings, and occupational health and safety for the construction workers and local community living within the vicinity of the project area.
+The VECs for this project which are based on the environmental baseline are: - (i) Physical environment air quality, land and soil, surface water quality and quantity, and groundwater quality and quantity - (ii) Biological environment terrestrial and aquatic vegetation, mammals, avifauna, and ecologically important areas - (iii) Social environment private land and buildings, public infrastructure including utility structures, noise and vibration levels, cultural/heritage buildings, and occupational health and safety for the construction workers and local community living within the vicinity of the project area. - 87.
+The activity -impact interaction matrix for the imapets across the project cycle have been defined in Table 1.